AndrewECooper/chronicler/README.md

 ### Railway Configuration Files

-The configuration files are in the `backend/` directory:
-- **backend/railway.toml**: Railway deployment configuration
+- **railway.toml**: Railway deployment configuration
+- **railway.json**: Alternative JSON configuration
-- **backend/nixpacks.toml**: Tells Railway to install Node.js and build the frontend during the build phase
+- **nixpacks.toml**: Tells Railway to use Python 3.11 and Node.js 20, with custom build steps

+The configuration files in the `backend/` directory are for reference only.

 This setup creates a single unified service that serves both the API and the static frontend.